-- MSN degree from a CCNE or NLN-accredited program - A minimum grade point average of 3.0 for the last 30 hours of graduate or 60 hours of undergraduate

-- Certified and licensed as an advanced practice nurse (certified nurse practitioner, certified clinical nurse specialist, certified nurse midwife, certified registered nurse anesthetist) or have completed a master's degree program in nursing administration/leadership.
+- MSN degree from a CCNE or NLN-accredited program - A minimum grade point average of 3.0 for the last 30 hours of graduate or 60 hours of undergraduate coursework; to include courses in which the student is currently enrolled - Certified and licensed as an advanced practice nurse (certified nurse practitioner, certified clinical nurse specialist, certified nurse midwife, certified registered nurse anesthetist) or have completed a master's degree program in nursing administration/leadership.
 Other MSN specialties will be considered. - A graduate level epidemiology course, a graduate level theory course, a graduate level research course, and a master's level statistics course - Completion of 640 post-BSN clinical hours.
 Students who do not meet the prerequisite postBSN clinical hours will be required to register for NUR 560 (https://coursefinder.illinoisstate.edu/NUR/560/) Advanced Nursing Practice Experience.